-We have worked with a few other mobile app developers in the past, but after working with savvy apps, we won’t look anywhere else.
+We have worked with a few other mobile development companies in the past, but after working with savvy apps, we won’t look anywhere else.

 — Gustavo Tandeciarz, NFL Player’s Association

 Our Proven Process

-As a mobile app developer, we are exclusively focused on designing and developing compelling mobile applications.
+As a mobile development company, we are exclusively focused on designing and developing compelling mobile applications.
 From smartphones & tablets to cars, connected homes, & wearables like Google Glass, we have mobile design & development experience across mediums and industries.
 We know how to do mobile...in fact, we even wrote an Amazon.com #1 bestselling book on it.